basarat/typescript-book/docs/npm/index.md

 `npm` is a binary that comes with default `node` installations used to manage community shared JavaScript / TypeScript packages.

-* NPM packages are hosted at (and installed from) https://www.npmjs.com/
+* NPM packages are hosted at (and installed from) https://www.npmjs.com/ (the ☁️).

 ## Quick common setup

 * npm packages are configured using `package.json` file.
 You can generate a quick file using `npm init -y`.
 * packages get installed into a `./node_modules` folder.
 You normally have this folder in your `.gitignore`.

-Even though you might be building an application, having a `package.json` essentially makes your project a package as well.
+> Even though you might be building an application, having a `package.json` essentially makes your project a package as well.
 So the terms your `project | package` can be used interchangably.

+When you checkout someone's (your team's) package, it will have a `package.json` that will list the dependencies you need to run the project.
+You simply run `npm install` and npm will bring them down from the cloud ☁️.

 ## Installing a package
 You can run `npm install <something>`.
 Most people will use the shorthand `npm i <something>` e.g.